dunnkers/computer-graphics/OpenGL_Deferred_Shading/README.md

 ![position texture](./Screenshots/texture-position.png)

-→ `Update 10-06-19` By transforming the position by our Model View Projection (mvp) transform before sending it to the position texture, we obtain our positional texture in the correct and desired coordinate system.
+→ `Update 10-06-19` Position texture was stored in incorrect coordinate space.
+By transforming the position by our Model View Projection transform (`mvpTransform`), before sending it to the position texture, we obtain our positional texture in the correct and desired coordinate system.

 ![position texture coordinates global](./Screenshots/texture-position-coordinates-global.png)